Etron-RA/RetroAchievements/Tutorials/00_Getting_Started/readme.md

 Once you are ready to test you can export the updated code back into RALibRetro with *Edit -> Update Local*.
 Note that the script must be error free to proceed with the update.
 Select all of the achievements you wish to update and press the **OK** button.
 Your new updates will appear next time you open RALibRetro.
 If RALibRetro was open during the update you’ll need to select the achievements that were updated and press the **Reset** button to reload them from the local cache.
 ## Homework
 1. Import an existing game in to RATools.
-2. Pick an achievement and replace the memory address with variables using the find and replace technique.
+2. Pick an achievement and import it in to RATools replacing the memory addresses  with functions.
 3. Make a small change to an achievement and use the compare panel to see what the change looks like.